why-not-try-calmer/pollem/README.md

 # pollem
 ## How it works
 ### Landing, /
 User lands on website.
-Javascript takes a fingerprint and stores it in the `pollem` localStorage object.
+Javascript takes a fingerprint and stores it in the `pollem` localStorage web client object.
 It also checks that object for a user token.
 If a token is found, the user is considered authenticated.
 They have access to the form creation form.
 If not, they have access to the _Authenticate_ button, which they can use to request a token.
 ### Getting a user token, /
 Clicking the button _Authenticate_ checks if the _Email_ field nearby is set, check if it's a valid email address, and `POST` it to the server.
 The server expects:
 ```